• Home

 Private Australian Army Medical Corps – General Reinforcements (August 1915-1918) 49th Infantry

-5th Broad Gauge Railway Operating Company
+Corporal 5th Broad Gauge Railway Operating Company

 Born 1877 Collingwood Victoria to John Anderson and Mary Ann (Morris) Atkinson